AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Orientation.md

 </table>

 ##Bar Mode
-x-Axis isn't restricted in only by Top and Bottom orientation.
+{api:anychart.charts.Cartesian#xAxis}x-Axis{api} isn't restricted in only by Top and Bottom orientation.
 It can by placed on the Left or Right sides.
-So can y-Axis be placed on the top or bottom.
-This option enabled by default in Bar charts.
+So can {api:anychart.charts.Cartesian#yAxis}y-Axis{api} be placed on the top or bottom.
+This option enabled by default in {api:anychart.core.cartesian.series.Bar}Bar{api} charts.

 Here are some samples of Bar chart Axes orientation